kosmickaiju/red-alert-extension/README.md

 ## Usage

-1. Click the Red Alert icon in your Chrome toolbar
+1. The extension will automatically load on browser startup
 2. Use the severity filter and date range to narrow results
 3. Scroll through paginated CVE cards
+4. Hit **Refresh** to refresh dashboard and display newer CVE reports
-4. Hit **Export CSV** to download the current filtered set
+5. Hit **Export CSV** to download the current filtered set